 To further customize the headboard I added some very inexpensive coach lights.

 I drilled holes through the pallet slats to feed the wire through then ran 18 gauge lamp wire that I had on hand to wire the lights to switches that I mounted inside of the recessed shelf.
 I chose black switches and plates to blend into the headboard.
 Unfortunately, the switches and switch plates were more expensive than their basic white counterparts.
 Total cost for 2 switches and 2 plates was about $10.

 I also drilled a couple 1/4″ holes into each corner of the shelf near the switch in order to feed a phone charger through.

-Overall this headboard was very easy to build and it turned out great.
+Overall this pallet wood headboard with lights was very easy to build and it turned out great.

 A few pictures from different angles to show more detail.

 Check out my video for more information.
 Thanks for reading, let me know if you have any questions.